andrewcdysart/prolog-toy-lexer/README.md

 The codebase is written using [SWI Prolog][SWI Site], a free Prolog implementation.
 The main module is [*lexer.pl*][lexer].
-Upon loading, I would recommend running either the *go/0* predicate or the *file_read/1* predicate, supplying a filename to read in and parse.
+Upon loading, I would recommend running the *go/0* predicate, typing 'h.' when asked to supply a command.

 ## Background